 Did you know?

 - If you’ve received small business income as a sole trader or from partnership or trust distributions, you’re eligible for a tax offset of up to $1,000.
 Find out more at Small business income tax offset.

-- If you’re a sole trader you can record your business income, expenses, and vehicle trips on your smart device using myDeductions.
+- If you’re a sole trader you can record your business income, expenses and vehicle trips on your smart device using the ATO app's myDeductions tool.
 At tax time you can upload your data to pre-fill your tax return or email it to your tax agent.